 While you’re limited to six withdrawals per month, accessing your funds is easy with paper checks or even debit card access.
 You can earn a competitive APY, similar to high-yield savings.
 Like other deposit accounts, MMAs are insured by the FDIC (up to $250,000).

 But there are downsides: minimum balance requirements and account fees can range higher for money market accounts than many high-yield savings accounts.
 And with the continued rise of online banks, you may find high-yield savings options with higher interest.
 In today’s low rate environment marked by APYs at or below 1% and continuing to fall, money market accounts aren’t as competitive a product as they once were.

-Score A Higher Rate
+How to Score A Higher Money Market Rate

 If you’re considering a money market account, you can still grow your money with a competitive APY, even in today’s market.